cdueltgen/bg-test/README.md

 Things to note:

-- Check your heroku config for the correct Redis URL.
+- Check your ``heroku config`` for the correct Redis URL.
 Mine was different than the one in the doc.
-- You can't run worker.py locally unless you have redis-server running.
+- You can't run ``worker.py`` locally unless you have redis-server running.

-Just like in the doc, I moved the file upload to s3 in to a separate function in a separate file called utils.py, then included it in my app.py and used the queueing function from rq to offload the upload to the worker process.
+Just like in the doc, I moved the file upload to s3 in to a separate function in a separate file called ``utils.py``, then included it in my ``app.py`` and used the queueing function from rq to offload the upload to the worker process.
 The worker.py file needed no modifications, I copied it word for word from the doc.

 #### Step 7: Add worker to Procfile

-Edit the Procfile to include worker: python worker.py.
-Start up a redis-server locally and try running heroku local.
+Edit the Procfile to include ``worker: python worker.py``.
+Start up a redis-server locally and try running ``heroku local``.
 Do your pages load?
 Can you upload a file to s3?
 Does it eventually show up in the bucket list?
 Whoohoo!
 It worked!

 #### Step 8: Deploy! (again)

 If you didn't yet, now's the right time to provision Redis on Heroku.
-Once provisioned, make sure the Redis URL (heroku config) is what you're pointed toward in your worker.py.
+Once provisioned, make sure the Redis URL (``heroku config``) is what you're pointed toward in your ``worker.py``.

 Commit and push to GitHub and Heroku.